tdex-network/tdex-docs/tdex-cli.md

 $ tdex-cli trade
 ```

-I've sent 1 LBTC and receive 50.125 ALTCOIN !
-Now I can using them to BUY some LBTC:
+We have sent 1 LBTC and receive 50.125 ALTCOINs !
+Now I BUY some LBTC using my ALTCOINs:

 ```sh
 # Select the BUY option this time!